ruandersMSFT/Compliance/compliance/assurance/assurance-isolation-in-microsoft-365.md

 - NOCSH
 ---

-# Isolation and Access Control in Microsoft 365
+# Isolation and access control in Microsoft 365

 Azure Active Directory (Azure AD) and Microsoft 365 use a highly complex data model that includes tens of services, hundreds of entities, thousands of relationships, and tens of thousands of attributes.
 At a high level, Azure AD and the service directories are the containers of tenants and recipients kept in sync using state-based replication protocols.
 In addition to the directory information held within Azure AD, each of the service workloads have their own directory services infrastructure.